Internationalization Puzzles

 Why Internationalization Puzzles?

 Internationalization (abbreviated as i18n), is what software developers do to make software work for an international audience.
-This includes foreign characters, dates and currencies, paper sizes, time zones, daylight savings time, and all the other little things that may be different from country to country.
+This includes foreign characters, dates and currencies, paper sizes, time zones, daylight saving time, and all the other little things that may be different from country to country.

 How to solve a puzzle